Unruh-Fulling effect in nonlocal field theory: The role of Unruh decomposition: Introduction

-Our motivation and further proceedings: So far, what we observed is that there are two accepted results in the context of nonlocal UF effect \cite{Kajuri:2017jmy,Modesto:2017ycz,Gim:2018rcy}.
-Based on these literature, here, we enlist the following observations which motivate us to scrutinize further down this line. \begin{itemize} \item The LI-NLT preserves the time translational invariance of the Wightman function (and so shows the thermal equilibrium in the system) in terms of the Rindler proper time which has been calculated by using the usual Minkowski mode decomposition in \cite{Modesto:2017ycz}.
-Furthermore in \cite{Modesto:2017ycz} the equivalence between the two approaches of studying the UF effect was also established. \item LNI-NLT case is discussed in \cite{Gim:2018rcy} but only following the detector's response approach.
-Here, the Wightman function, calculated by using the Minkowski mode decomposition has led to the non-equilibrium condition with the perceived thermal bath. \item In principle one may also evaluate the expectation value of Rindler number operator in Minkowski vacuum in LNI-NLT.
-In the present manuscript we examine this method and show that our result contradicts the outcome of the detector's response function method as obtained in \cite{Gim:2018rcy}.
-Consequently the temperature of the thermal bath as calculated in \cite{Gim:2018rcy} and the present manuscript appear to be different.
-In this regard we expect that such inequivalence lies in the fact that Wightman function, obtained using the Minkowski mode decomposition \cite{Gim:2018rcy}, doesn't respect the time translational invariance. \end{itemize} Thermodynamic definition of temperature is well defined in equilibrium condition.
-Although there are few attempts (see e.g. \cite{Jou:2003}) to define an effective temperature in a nonequilibrium system, but lacks a concrete theoretical framework.
-This is probably the main reason for inequivalence of results in the analysis for LNI-NLT.
-While the number operator calculation apparently captures the thermal equilibrium (shown in the upcoming section of the present manuscript), the detector approach may not exhibit the same as it depends on the time translational invariance of the Wightman function.
-Since the Minkowski decomposition does not furnish a time translational invariance for LNI-NLT (while it preserves the same in LI-NLT), the detector's response function turned out to be in disagreement with the number operator method.
+{\it Our motivation and further proceedings:} We enlist the accepted results in the context of nonlocal UF effect \cite{Kajuri:2017jmy,Modesto:2017ycz,Gim:2018rcy} as follows. \begin{itemize} \item The LI-NLT preserves the time translational invariance of the Wightman function (and so preserves the thermal equilibrium of the system) in terms of the Rindler proper time.
+This has been calculated by using the usual Minkowski mode decomposition in \cite{Modesto:2017ycz}.
+Furthermore the equivalence between the two standard methods of studying the UF effect was established \cite{Modesto:2017ycz}. \item LNI-NLT case is discussed in \cite{Gim:2018rcy} by following only the detector's response method.
+The Wightman function as derived via Minkowski quantization, turns out to be time translationally noninvariant along the Rindler trajectory.
+This destroys the thermal equilibrium of the system. \end{itemize} There is evidence \cite{Barman:2021oum,Chowdhury:2019set} that even in the local field theory, under certain conditions (e.g. thermal field Wightman function in a uniformly accelerated frame or in a uniformly rotating frame), the Minkowski quantization yields non-equilibrium condition while breaking the time translational invariance in Wightman function.